__________________________________________________________________

 to abstain from the desires of the flesh that war against the soul.

-die we are delivered from this body of death.
-But what happens to
+When we die we are delivered from this body of death, but our souls continue

 After physical death our souls can expect to face judgment.
 Hebrews 9:27-28,